Microphones for Voiceover

 What microphone should you get for VO?
 It’s generally the first question that a new voiceover student asks.
 It’s a fair question, and in this resource I will discuss what a microphone needs to do in your VO studio, describe the different types of microphones you are likely to encounter, and make specific VO microphone model recommendations.

 I’ll also mention, that it’s really not about the mic.
 Yes, the microphone is the key piece of equipment in the home voiceover studio.
 However, buying a VO microphone is a reasonably small part of the equation.
+If you are looking for specific model recommendations, scroll to the end of this resource.
+I list multiple microphone models appropriate for voiceover studio use.

-Before you invest in a microphone…
+However, before you invest in a microphone…

 Before you invest in a microphone and an audio interface to connect your studio computer, my strong advice is to make sure you have considered the big picture.